 • Review the Weekly Dose-Effect Summary every Sunday and save a one-page Clinician-Ready Report before appointments.

 Start today with a 10-minute action: fill today’s Daily Symptom Log.
 Use a consistent 1–5 intensity scale for symptoms and note time since your last shot.
-Printable checklists boost daily adherence by about 25% (Kaiser Permanente).
-AI-assisted tagging and concise weekly summaries can cut logging time and improve appointment efficiency (Bearable).
+Printable checklists can support daily adherence (Kaiser Permanente).
+AI-assisted tagging is a general best-practice (not currently a Pepio feature); concise weekly summaries and tagging tools can cut logging time and improve appointment efficiency (Bearable).
+Pepio, however, provides specialized GLP‑1 and peptide calculators (including U‑100 and U‑40 conversions), a free iOS app for dose, site, and symptom logging, calendar reminders via the Next Dose Date Calculator, and exportable logs.
 If you prefer offline tools, free printable trackers and a Google Sheets option are available from Chronius Health (Chronius Health).

 Pepio helps digitize these templates so you spend less time organizing and more time reviewing progress.
 Users using Pepio can turn weekly notes into cleaner, clinician-ready summaries for follow-ups.
-Learn more about how Pepio helps you standardize templates, set reminders, and generate organized reports for appointments.
+Learn more about how Pepio helps you standardize templates, set reminders, and export logs you can format into organized, clinician‑ready summaries using these templates.
+Pepio’s free tool suite and iOS app make it simple to standardize digital logs and export summaries for appointments.

 Pepio is for organization and self-tracking only.
 Always follow your clinician’s instructions.